imediateam/ubteam/slicewp/readme.txt

 **Never miss a thing** — Keep everyone up to date with email notifications about generated commissions that get sent automatically.
 Making you and your affiliates happy.

-**Affiliate pages out of the box** — Custom pages where you affiliates can log in and manage their account while being kept up to date on how their affiliate account is going.
+**Affiliate pages out of the box** — Custom pages where your affiliates can log in and manage their affiliate account while being kept up to date on how their affiliate marketing is working.

 **Percentages or fixed commissions?
-You decide** — Full support for affiliate percentages or fixed commissions giving you more flexibility than ever before.
+You decide** — Full support for affiliate percentages or fixed affiliate commissions giving you more flexibility than ever before.

-And these features are just the tip of the iceberg… And don’t even mention things like the ability to approve or review affiliate applications, creating payouts in a few clicks and much more.
+And these features are just the tip of the iceberg...
+And don’t even mention things like the ability to approve or review affiliate applications, creating affiliate payouts in a few clicks and much more.
 Intrigued?
 Find out more.

 = An all in one WordPress Affiliates Plugin =